 Our team works to discover and apply interdisciplinary findings to improve coastal policy decisions.
 We focus on the sustainable management of coastal lands, fisheries, and habitats subject to the effects of climate change.
-We are particularly focused on spatial planning tools that can protect coastal economies and ecosystems.
+We are currently focused on spatial planning tools that can protect coastal economies and ecosystems.

 Our geographic emphases include: a) the Southeast U.S. with a focus on East Florida; b) the Northwest Caribbean, including Cuba and Mesoamerica; and c) Eastern Brazil.
 We work with diverse stakeholders and decision-makers to apply emerging science to generate measurable management results in addition to research (e.g., approx. 12 current advisory panels and boards below).
 Current/recent graduate and undergraduate student research assistants.

-Building a Florida Tech Sustainability Program with many partners has been a primary focus since 2010.
+Building the Florida Tech Sustainability Program with many partners has been a primary focus since 2010.
 This includes F.I.T.'s academic and applied campus/community sustainability intiatives.
-We manage >70 online science classes/yr and 20 adjunct faculty for Florida Tech University Online and administer other web resources, primarily on sustainability and coastal adaptation planning.
+We also manage >70 online science classes/yr and 20 adjunct faculty for Florida Tech University Online and administer other web resources, primarily on sustainability and coastal adaptation planning.

 Ph.D.
 Rosenstiel School of Marine & Atmospheric Sciences, University of Miami